MaxMlV/responser-thyme/README.md

 # responser.

-This is graduation project for Prog.kiev.ua courses on position Java Back-end Developer.
+This is a graduation project for Prog.kiev.ua courses on position Java Back-end Developer.

 https://responser-spring.herokuapp.com/